Spanning Tree Protocol: Port states

 A port that would cause a switching loop if it were active.
 To prevent the use of looped paths, no user data is sent or received over a blocking port.
-BPDU data is still received in blocking state.
-A blocked port may go into forwarding mode if the other links in use fail and the spanning tree algorithm determines the port may transition to the forwarding state.
+BPDU data is still received in the blocking state.
+A blocked port may go into forwarding mode if the other links in use fail and the spanning tree algorithm determines that the port may transition to the forwarding state.